Who's Behind Listverse?

 While cardboard first came into use in European countries at the start of the 19th century, it had been in production in China since the era of the Ming Dynasty, all the way back to the early 1,500’s, and it was used for nearly the exact same purpose as today.
 Storing and shipping goods long distances.
 Such a simple invention, but it’s hard to imagine that it has really been around for that long.

 3 The Seemingly Immortal Betty White

-Betty White might not be a good or service that’s older than you’d think seeing as she’s a living breathing human being, but she’s still worth a mention on this list because nobody can describe her as being the best thing since sliced bread considering sliced bread wasn’t invented until after Betty White was born.
+Betty White might not be a good or service that lived to be older than you’d think seeing as she was a living breathing human being, but she’s still worth a mention on this list because nobody can describe her as being the best thing since sliced bread considering sliced bread wasn’t invented until after Betty White was born.

-Born in 1922, Betty White predates sliced bread by six whole years.
+Born in 1922, Betty White predated sliced bread by six whole years.
 She was already starting school by the time bread got its act together and started coming already sliced in the stores.
-It really puts into perspective how old Betty truly is when you consider it in this sense.
+It really puts into perspective how old Betty truly was when you consider it in this sense.

 2 The Romans Had Central Heating